GroupHQ/group-service/README.md

 ## Synopsis
 Group service handles all business logic related to the processing of groups and their members.

+Note: in the context of this README, a user or client refers to either an end-user another service application.

 ### Group Generation
 Groups are periodically generated using configurable parameters that can be tuned based on the deployment environment.
 If enabled, groups are generated using the OpenAI API and the Java Faker library.
-Specifically, a random character is selected from a show or movie.
-Using this character, a request is then sent to OpenAI to create a group posting (a title and a description) taking the persona of the character in the context of their “universe” (i.e. the show or movie the character is from).
-If the request fails and retries have been exhausted, or if the OpenAI integration is disabled, then a fallback group is created using randomly generated text.
+Specifically, a random character is selected from a popular show, movie or video game.
+Using this character, a request is then sent to OpenAI to create a group posting (a title and a description) taking the persona of the character in the context of their “universe” (i.e. the show, movie, or video game the character is from).
+If the request fails and retries have been exhausted, or if the OpenAI integration is disabled, then a fallback group is created using lorem ipsum text.

 ### Group Expiration
 A group automatically expires after it reaches a certain age.
 Any group that is expired becomes disbanded, and any